 - Trattoria Altrove Coron: Best pizza in Coron.

 - ATM: Coron has several working ATMs now with big withdrawal limits.
-The pull fee is 250 peso.
+The pull fee is like 250 peso.

-- WiFi: Most places in Coron town have bad WiFi connections.
+- WiFi: Most hotels and places in Coron town have bad WiFi connections.
 This is gradually improving.
-For now, the best solution is a local SIM card and use your phone as a hotspot.
-We had great speeds with Globe.
+For now, the best solution is to buy a local SIM card and use your phone as a hotspot.
+We had great speeds with Globe in the Coron area.

 - Hygiene: Don’t drink or brush with the tap water.
 Otherwise, eat and drink to your heart’s content!

 Best Coron Day Tour Packages

 Klook has high rated Coron Palawan day tours for very competitive prices.

 Their package for the Coron ultimate tour costs about 1,600 peso ($30 USD) and includes most of the usual stops like Kayangan Lake and Twin Lagoon, plus some good beaches and snorkeling locations.
 You also get free lunch and hotel pickup.
 This is a better price than many of the tour companies you’ll find on the street in Coron town!